Nuo 2020 DeFi Lending Rates

-The team is based in India and is led by co-founders Varun Despande, Ratnesh Ray, and Siddharth Verma.
-Nuo does not have a native token and therefore, did not conduct an ICO or raise capital through a tokenized vehicle.
-Instead, Nuo went the traditional equity route and is largely backed by Consensys Ventures with a $500,000 seed.
+The India-based company is led by co-founders Varun Despande, Ratnesh Ray, and Siddharth Verma.
+Nuo was funded through the sale of equity led by Consensys Ventures with a $500,000 seed round.
 The company has also received backing from a handful of other early-stage venture funds and angels from India and other parts of Southeast Asia.
-This list includes:
+This list including but not limited to InCrypt, Astarc Ventures and Singapore Angel Network.

 How to Use Nuo

-Once an account is loaded with funds, users can choose between any of the crypto assets they offer.
-After selecting the desired crypto asset, the platform creates a debt reserve where lenders begin to earn interest based on the daily loan repayments of the asset’s reserve pool.
-Unlike other decentralized lending platforms that accrue interest in real-time, lenders on Nuo start receiving interest after 2 days of the collateral being locked starting at 00:00 GMT, and interest will be distributed on a daily basis every day following.
+When supplying capital to Nuo, the platform creates a debt reserve where lenders begin to earn interest based on the daily loan repayments of the asset’s reserve pool.
+Unlike other lending platforms like Compound where interest accrues in real-time, lenders on Nuo start receiving interest after 2 days of the collateral being locked starting at 00:00 GMT, and interest will be distributed on a daily basis every day following.

 Risks Associated with Nuo and DeFi Lending